 Learn the basics

 Whilst it is likely no two teachers will teach the exact same class, there are definitely common elements that will come up.
 Familiarising yourself with these key postures can help you to feel more confident.
-I will be including links to tutorials on these over the next few days.
+I will be sharing helpful tips and how to guides over the coming weeks.

 Other great ways to learn the basics:

-- check out peoples do/don’t tips on instagram
+- Check out peoples do/don’t tips on social media

 Try different styles